 Throughout this book whenever we have named a variable, we have used a LET statement.
 We did this to remind you that we were dealing with a variable and not a mathematical expression.
-Although it is good form and
+Although it is good form and acts as a reminder, the LET is usually not necessary.
+In BASIC XL the LET is implied whenever a variable is named.
 Of course, there is an exception.
 Should you want to use a statement word as the name of your variable, you must use the LET.
-For example:

-- 10 LET LET = 15

-- 20 LET PRINT = 235

-- 3Ø PRINT PRINT, LET

-Also, if your variable name BEGINS with a statement word, you MUST use LET.

-- $3\emptyset$ LET COLOR $\emptyset$ = 3

-- 4Ø COLOR = COLORØ

-- 50 LET LETTER = 26
+For example: 10 LET LET = 15 20 LET PRINT = 235 30 PRINT PRINT, LET Also, if your variable name BEGINS with a statement word, you MUST use LET.
+30 LET COLORØ = 3 40 COLOR = COLORØ 50 LET LETTER = 26 Exercises:

 - Reggie Smith's salary is based on sales.
-He is paid \$1000 unless his sales are over \$20,00", in which case he is paid \$2"'''.
-Write a program which will PRINT his salary. - 2) Modify the above program to include deductions for for federal taxes and Social Security.
+He is paid \$1000 unless his sales are over \$20,00", in which case he is paid \$2"''''.
+Write a program which will PRINT his salary. - 2) Modify the above program to include deductions for federal taxes and Social Security.
 Use a colon to join computer statements on one line.
 (Use arbitrary values for the taxes, if you like.)